 What is Base64 Encoding?

-Base64 encoding is a technique for displaying digital data as text.
-It enables the conversion of binary data, like images or files, into a string of readable characters that may be quickly communicated across text-based protocols like HTTP or included into text-based publications like HTML and CSS.
+Base64 encoding is a technique for converting digital data to text.
+It enables the conversion of binary data, like images or audio files, into a string of readable characters that may be quickly communicated across text-based protocols like HTTP or included in text-based publications like HTML and CSS.

 What is CSS?